infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

 Tip

 : The minimum aircraft separation that you must maintain at all times is 3nm of each other laterally, or 1000ft vertically.
 When under active ATC they will ensure this separation is maintained.
 In busy airspace it is common to see lots of Amber aircraft - don’t overreact, just keep a good eye on your mini map whilst flying!

-## Communication using the Map and Mini Map

-*Insert ‘video of selecting active freq at airport*

-Step 1

-: Select the airport you want using the technique shown in "Getting more from your Map"

-Step 2

-: The info tab will show all active frequencies, the one you are currently tuned to will be highlighted green and labelled ‘COM 1’

-Step 3

-: Tap ‘TUNE’ next to any frequency to make it COM 1 (you must be within range of an airport to tune to its frequencies and you can only tune to radar frequencies when airborne